What is crime prevention?

-- Plan the safest route to your destination; choose well-lighted, busy pathways and streets.
+- Plan the safest route to your destination; choose well-lit, busy pathways and streets.

 - Share your class schedule with your parents and trusted friends and give them your telephone numbers.

-- At night, stick to well-lighted areas whenever possible and avoid alleyways or “short cuts” through isolated areas.
+- At night, stick to well-lit areas whenever possible and avoid alleyways or “short cuts” through isolated areas.

-- Use the campus escort or shuttle services at night.
+- Use the campus escort service at night.

 - Know where the emergency call boxes are located on campus and learn how to use them.

 - If you are being followed, change direction and go to the nearest business or home; knock on the door, and request that someone call the police.
 Note the description of the person following you.

 - Walk near the curb and avoid shrubbery or other places of potential concealment.

 - Tell a friend or roommate where you are going and what time you expect to return.

 - Stay alert to your surroundings and the people around you.